Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ###Internal Links

-The internal links described here will work in GitHub's preview, but they will not work on the web page until the links are changed when the `.md` file gets parsed into `.html`.
-Test them in preview and correct any that do not work properly there.
+The internal links described here will work in GitHub's preview, but they will not initially work on the web page (that is, not until the links are changed when the `.md` file gets parsed into `.html`).
+Test internal links in preview and correct any that do not work properly there.

 ####Links to Sections
 For cross-references to headings (items with one or more # in front), use an anchor link, as illustrated below.
 The words after the # in Markdown are the exact heading, except: with hyphens where any spaces were; excluding any punctuation in the heading; and not case-sensitive.
 It will link to the first heading with that name.